vinsleo/spring-cloud-soh/README.md

 - Data from the  Odd number lines i.e 1,3,5,7,9 appears on LOG as received.
 - Data from the Even number lines i.e 2,4,6,8,10 appears on KAFKA Topic.

+Expecting,
+- all 10 lines to be in LOG
+- all 10 lines to be on KAFKA topic

 Not sure what's wrong?